 But… I seldom play plugged in and when I do I prefer a mid-bowl guitar with an OP-24, so in April 2019 I swapped it for a 1995 Collectors with an Ovation friend who lives in texas.

 2009 Ovation 2009-FKOA Collectors #148

 I’ve been loving the 2009 Collectors since the day when my editorial staff tested it for our music magazine Accordo.
 The awesome wood and decoration put this limited edition guitar (150 pieces worldwide) among the best Ovation Collectors.
 The 2009-FKOA has a lightweight deep contour cutaway body, a hand selected figured koa top, specially designed abalone Celtic knot round soundhole rosette, tortoise/abalone top binding with over 200 pieces of abalone, ebony fingerboard, OP-Pro Studio preamp, 25.5″ scale length, 1-3/4″ nut width, gold tuners with pearl buttons and a deluxe hardshell case.
 The 2009-FKOA is not a powerful guitar, but it’s thanks to the koa top has a high edged sound perfect for strumming rhythms.
-It went to Naples in May 2019 during the reorganisation of my collection aimed to focus on the Kaman era guitars.
+It’s a wonderful guitar, but I never loved it.
+It went to an Ovation fan living in Naples in May 2019 during the reorganisation of my collection.